derekl7/PersonalBurndownBurnupChart/README.md

 ## License

-PersonalBurndownChart is released under the MIT license.
+This app is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/derekl7/PersonalBurndownChart/master/LICENSE) for the full text.